itsjoesullivan/Backbone.slet/README.md

 ```

 ##The *local* attribute
 Slet just creates a 'local' attribute (i.e., model.get('local') ), stores your local properties there, and slips the property out during save().
-You don't save it to sync, but if sync returns its own 'local' property you will override it.
+It doesn't reach sync(), but if sync returns its own 'local' property you will override it.
 Parse that out if you want:

 ``` javascript
 parse: function(resp) {